Rules 5.0 – 7.3

-6. Failure of a player who has been sent off and shown a red card to leave the vicinity of the field of play and the technical area in a timely manner: Additional One (1) match suspension and $25.00 fine.
+6. Failure of a player who has been sent off and shown a red card to promptly go to the parking lot or leave the entire complex: Additional One (1) match suspension and $25.00 fine.

 7. Fighting.
 Fighting consists of hitting, kicking or otherwise delivering or attempting to deliver, blows to another person beyond the course of play.
 Fighting may be penalized by a suspension of any length, including a life-time ban, and by a fine of up to $50.00.
 A team may also be punished for fighting by anyone associated in any way with such team.
 Notwithstanding the provisions of Rule 5.10, punishment for fighting shall be effective pending appeal.

 An “ineligible player” shall include a player who-

 a.) is not currently registered with the team for whom he plays: